amirivojdan/khoroos/docs/guide/configuration.md

 ## Model sources

-By default, both models come from the private Hugging Face repositories listed above.
+By default, both models come from the public Hugging Face repositories listed above.
-Run `hf auth login` or set `HF_TOKEN` with read access, then run `khoroos models download`.
+Run `khoroos models download`; no login or token is required for these models.
 `khoroos models status` shows the checkpoint paths that inference will use.

+If you select a private replacement repository, authenticate with `hf auth login` or set `HF_TOKEN` with read access to that repository.

 Hub snapshots are cached under `KHOROOS_CACHE_DIR/weights`, separated by repository and revision.
 A cached checkpoint is reused offline.
 Changing a repository setting selects that